Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Methods

 \subsection{Evaluation Strategies and Baselines}

-We evaluate the reconstruction performance using Peak-Signal-to-Noise-Ratio (PSNR), Structural-Similarity-Index (SSIM), and Mean-Absolute-Error (MAE) between reconstructions and the ground truth images (i.e. fully-sampled reconstruction).
+We evaluate the reconstruction performance using Peak-Signal-to-Noise-Ratio (PSNR), Structural-Similarity-Index (SSIM), and Mean-Absolute-Error (MAE) between reconstructions and the ground truth images (i.e., fully-sampled reconstruction).
 For the uncertainty estimation evaluation, we use Pearson correlation coefficients (PCC) to calculate the similarity between pixel-wise absolute errors (against fully-sampled ground truth) and our uncertainty estimation from the multi-path inference.
-For comparative evaluation, we compared our results with several baselines, including supervised baselines such as UNet\cite{wang2016accelerating}, D5C5\cite{kwon2017parallel}, RsGAN\cite{dar2020prior} and self-supervised methods such as self-D5C5, SSDiff\cite{korkmaz2023self}.
+For comparative evaluation, we compared our results with several baselines, including supervised baselines such as UNet\cite{wang2016accelerating}, D5C5\cite{kwon2017parallel}, RsGAN\cite{dar2020prior}, and self-supervised methods such as self-D5C5, SSDiff\cite{korkmaz2023self}, PSFNet\cite{dar2023parallel}, SSAD-MRI\cite{safari2025self}.
 Notably, self-D5C5 is a self-supervised model-based reconstruction method that is trained only on under-sampled MRI data based on SSDU\cite{yaman2020self}.
+To ensure a fair evaluation of our method, we also compare a single-path version of our model with baseline methods that also operate in a single-path inference setting.
 The hyperparameters and network architecture are the same as in D5C5.
-We also compared our DMSM with a fully-supervised strategy version which is trained with ground truth data.
+We also compared our DMSM with a fully-supervised strategy version, which is trained with ground truth data.